by Texas Homesteader ~

 But unless you’re going to eat it all at one sitting, you’ll need to decide how you want to preserve some of it for later.
 Thankfully there are many easy options.

-To freeze it, just place it in a freezer-safe container, plop on a label and freeze.
+To freeze it, just place it in a freezer-safe container, pop on a label and freeze.
 You may need to leave a little headspace since the applesauce will expand slightly as it freezes.

-If you’d prefer, you can can the applesauce.
+If you’d prefer, you can preserve those jars of applesauce by canning it.
 Really, it couldn’t be easier.
 You don’t even need a pressure canner!
 A plain ole water-bath canner will suffice.

 If you don’t have a water-bath canner you can use a large stockpot and put a metal trivet on the bottom.